ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

     ^G Get Help   ^O WriteOut   ^R Read File  ^Y Prev Pg    ^K Cut Text   ^C Cur Pos
     ^X Exit       ^J Justify    ^W Where is   ^V Next Pg    ^U UnCut Text ^T To Spell

-This allows you to edit a configuration file that sets up connections to the outside world so you do not have to type as much all the time.
+This allows you to edit a configuration file that sets up connections to the outside world, so you don't have to type as much all the time.
 You can copy the lines from the below code block, and then modify them in your window per the instructions below the code block.

 .. code-block::